opentok/misc-opentok-accelerators/ios/README.md

 ### User interface

-As described in [App design](#app-design), the `ScreenShareView` class sets up and manages the UI views and rendering for the client sharing views, and the `ScreenShareTextField` and `ScreenShareColorPickerView` classes set up the views for the text field and color picker annotation features.
+As described in [App design](#app-design), the `OTAnnotationScrollView` class sets up and manages the annotation features.
+The class also supports scrolling for content that occupies space larger than the available screen size.
+Also, the `OTAnnotationToolbarView` is an optional prepackaged annotation toolbar implementation that you can use or adopt as a model for your own custom development.

 These properties of the `ViewController` class manage the views as the publisher and subscriber participate in the session.